composer/composer/doc/02-libraries.md

     git archive branchName --format zip -o file.zip

-> **Note:** files would be still tracked by git just not included in the distribution.
-This feature works for packages that have been tagged.
+> **Note:** files would be still tracked by git just not included in the
+> distribution.
+This will only work for GitHub packages installed from
+> dist (i.e. tagged releases) for now.

 ## Publishing to a VCS